 The answer: Plug & play websites may work for a quick informational website, but they lack solutions in every best practice category there is.
 Custom websites continue to be the standard for online business, eCommerce, and search engine recognition.

 Squarespace prides itself on its easy-to-use interface, but it majorly is lacking the most crucial website aspect: SEO.

-This glitch is extremely problematic as users are not able to create meta data to be read by users and Google bots.
-Google search results and your website’s ranking relies heavily on meta data.
+This glitch is extremely problematic as users are not able to create metadata that Google bots read.
+Google search results and your website’s ranking relies heavily on metadata.

 Meta Data and Squarespace Blogs